 Compare Multiple Estimates

 Chrysler premiums can vary between providers.
-Always get at least 3 estimates before choosing.
+Gathering at least three estimates before choosing is worthwhile.

 2